Kevin and his wife, Heather, are the proud parents of six children and three grandchildren.

 He volunteers his time mentoring youth from all walks of life to share his hope for the future.
 With hard work, determination and connections to people who believe in you, anything is possible.

-Kevin has been the councillor for Charleswood, Tuxedo, Westwood since 2018.
+Kevin was the councillor for Charleswood, Tuxedo, Westwood since 2018.
 He has been dedicated to serving the people of his ward.
 He has demonstrated this dedication by living up to his commitments when he ran for the council seat.
 He has challenged how the City spends your hard earned money and fought to increase accountability and transparency at City hall.
 He continues to ask tough questions and challenge the status quo.

 Kevin has a history of bringing people together to find solutions and move projects forward.